Peliha-ip/The-Cold-Above/README.md

 - Fire rays can be a great transportation method in the nether, but risky in the overworld because rain hurts fire rays.
 Cosmic rays are more appropriate for traveling in the overworld, although not immune to fire unlike fire rays.
 - Goo can be dropped from gloops and tangleds and can be smelted into slimeballs.
 - Armadillos run from peacock spiders.
+- Peacock spiders attack spiders and cave spiders.
+- Comets and asteroids are more likely during an aurora.
+- Frostbittens cause freezing damage for 5 seconds when they attack.

 Items:
 - Maple Boat